Probabilistic Object Maps for Long-Term Robot Localization: Experimental Results

-Fig. \ref{KITTI_results} shows the ATE for LeGO-LOAM and our approach with the five \hide{specified }configurations.
-When the POMs are completely misaligned with the observations as in POM-Localization (0-100), estimates are comparable to the LeGO-LOAM results, with\hide{ estimates for} all but one sequence having the same or lower error and the remaining estimate having only 8.6\% higher ATE than the LeGO-LOAM result.
-As\hide{ the} POM correctness increases,\hide{As the POMs approach the object positions of current trajectory,} results generally improve, with the ATE of most trajectories generated using \hide{POM-Localization with }the POM created from perfect knowledge substantially lower than the ATE for LeGO-LOAM estimates.
-The only sequences for which our approach does not substantially improve upon LeGO-LOAM are 02, 04 and 08.\hide{ In all of these sequences, there were trajectory segments that simultaneously had substantial odometry error and few or no object detections.
-Due to low confidence in the POM, odometry is weighted highly relative to object detections, and consequently, the limited detections were unable to correct accumulated odometry error in these segments, resulting in drift that persisted for the remainder of the trajectories. \AAA{Reduce repetition in this sentence}} In all of these sequences, there were trajectory segments that simultaneously had substantial odometry error and few or no object detections, and, as odometry is weighted highly relative to object detections, the drift was not corrected and persisted for the remainder of the trajectories.
+Table \ref{fig:KITTI_results} shows the ATE for LeGO-LOAM and our approach with the five configurations using object detections and semantic segmentation.
+When the POMs are completely misaligned with the observations as in POM-Localization (0-100), estimates are comparable to the LeGO-LOAM results.
+For the results using object detections, estimates for all but one sequence have the same or lower error and the remaining estimate having only 8.6\% higher ATE than the LeGO-LOAM result.
+For the semantic segmentation results, estimates for four sequences have somewhat worse error for the completely misaligned POM configuration.
+However, it is unlikely in practice that all observations in a given trajectory will be completely disjoint from past data.
+This can also be mitigated by placing higher weight on odometry; however, we aimed to balance the worst-case and best-case performances.
+As POM correctness increases, results generally improve, with the ATE of most trajectories generated using the POM created from perfect knowledge substantially lower than the ATE for LeGO-LOAM estimates.
+In most cases, even a half-correct map substantially improves the trajectory estimates.
+The only sequences for which our approach does not substantially improve upon LeGO-LOAM are 02, 04 and 08.
+In all of these sequences, there were trajectory segments that simultaneously had substantial odometry error and few or no object detections, and, as odometry is weighted highly relative to object detections, the drift was not corrected and persisted for the remainder of the trajectories.